Absence of local conserved charges of the Fredkin spin chain and its truncated versions: Absence of 4- or 5-local conserved charges

 First, we consider a $5$-local charge with the rightmost $X$ operator, namely $A_j^1A_{j+1}^2A_{j+2}^3\cdots X$ (similar analyze can be applied if the rightmost is $Y$ or $Z$).
 Only the rightmost operator $X$ matters if we consider the generated $7$-local operator from the commutator with the 3-local Hamiltonian.
 For example, we have

 The above $7$-local operator can also be generated by

 Here we take $XXZ$ in the above commutator as example.
 Note that $\widetilde{A}_{j+2}^3 = Y$ if $A_{j+2}^3 = X$ and $\widetilde{A}_{j+2}^3 = -X$ if $A_{j+2}^3 = Y$.
-It could be any term in $H_j^{(3)}$ (\ref{H_tilde}).
+It could be any term in $H_j^{(3)}$ defined in Eq. (\ref{H_tilde}).
 The commutator (\ref{derive_5-local_sequence_2}) tells us that $A_j^1A_{j+1}^2$ must take $XX$, while $A_{j+2}^3$ should be different from $Z$.
-In other words, only the operators with the left boundary sequences $XXX\cdots$ and $XXY\cdots$ can form pair, therefore to be a potential conserved charges.
+In other words, only the operators with the left boundary sequences $XXX\cdots$ and $XXY\cdots$ can form pairs with other five-local charges by the aforementioned approach (\ref{derive_5-local_sequence_1}) and (\ref{derive_5-local_sequence_2}), therefore to be potential conserved charges.
 By analyzing all the Hamiltonian terms in Eq. (\ref{H_tilde}), we conclude that the operators can form pair only if they have the left sequences

 By analyzing the rightmost three operators similarly, we obtain that operators form pair if the rightmost three operators are

 Combining the permitted left and right sequences, we get a set of 5-local operators which can form pair when commutating any terms in the Hamiltonian $H_j^{(3)}$ (\ref{H_tilde}).
 It is similar to the case 3 defined in Sec. \ref{sec:absence_4}.
 Charges with other boundary sequences have zero coefficients.